Strategic reference

 Repo North Star and mission alignment

-Give a factoryized repo a durable mission, user focus, business outcome, quality bar, constraints, non-goals, and decision rules that every slice works towards.
+Give the adapted operating model a durable mission, user focus, business outcome, quality bar, constraints, non-goals, and decision rules that every work item works towards.

 Future direction